dlguswo333/dlguswo333.github.io/markdown/2025/04-05-en-vite-library-mode-assets-inline.md

 vite is used mostly for bundling *end applications*, but it can be also used for building a library, like a UI component library.
-There is a documention on official vite webpage and it's pretty straight forward.<br>
+There is a documentation on official vite webpage and it's pretty straight forward.<br>
 <https://vite.dev/guide/build#library-mode>

 <br>